NucleaPeon/qt5menugen/README.md

 - [ ] Add/release static versions or include instructions and qt5 5.3.2 statically compiled binaries
 - [ ] Create a debian release package
 - [ ] Create a gentoo guru ebuild
+- [ ] Automatic testing, especially of shortcut resolution (multiple shortcuts and their int result values), use || to enable multiple shortcuts for one action (esp. when a shortcut is specific to one platform/OS)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>